zhangwei2015/IMonitor/README.md

             -f2     <I> Clonotype(nucleotide, ful-length) abundance filter [0]
             -m          logical value, used to analyze hyper-mutation -ew         logical value, sequencing error correction for whole sequence. but this need a long time to run,only for FASTQ files as input
-            -ec         logical value, sequencing error correction for only CDR3.only for FAST Q files as input
+            -ec         logical value, sequencing error correction for only CDR3.only for FASTQ files as input -Qe     <I> the quality(as a cutoff) is used for sequencing error correction.
+[20](-ew or -ec is required) -adseq  <S>     3' adapter sequence
+            -adcut  <I>     cut sequence from adaptor index,unless performed -f/-r also in use discard the read when the adaptor index of the read is less than INT

-            -v      <I> used to calculate the base quality [64]
+            the next two options only for sequencing type -v      <I> used to calculate the base quality [64] -seqType <I> Sequence fq type, 0->old fastq(Hiseq2000), 1->new fastq(Hiseq4000)[default: 0] old fastq id: @FCD1PB1ACXX:4:1101:1799:2201#GAAGCACG/2
+            new fastq id: @HISEQ:310:C5MH9ANXX:1:1101:3517:2043 2:N:0:TCGGTCAC

-            -mul    <I> split the fa into multiple parts for alignment [3] -Rs     the R script directory.for a new system, this parameter is need to change[/opt/blc/genome/biosoft/R/bin/Rscript]
+            -mul    <I> split the fa into multiple parts for alignment [3] -Rs     the R script directory.for a new system, this parameter is need to change[/ifs1/ST_MED/USER/zhangwei/software/R-3.0.2/bin/Rscript]
             -h      print help information

    Note:
    1. If  Pair-end(PE) sequencing FASTQ format as input, then: perl IMonitor.pl
-      Compulsory: -a -b -A1 -A2 -o -n -t -Rs
+      Compulsory: -a -b -o -n -t -Rs
       Optionally: others
    2. If Single-end(SE) sequencing FASTA format as input, then: perl IMonitor.pl
       Compulsory: -i -o -n -t -Rs
       Optionally: others, but -ew,-ec are invalid here
+   3. If Single-end(SE) sequencing FASTQ format as input, then: perl IMonitor.pl
+      Compulsory: -iq -o -n -t -Rs
+      Optionally: others
+      For Zebra sequencing(Single-end), Compulsory: -iq -o -n -t -Rs -v 33 [-Qe 25 (-ew or -ec is required)]

+   Note:
-   3. The rate of IMonitor output is multipled 100%
+   The rate of IMonitor output is multipled 100%

 ###2.
 Run shell